 Kate Richard is the Founder and Chief Executive Officer of Warwick Investment Group, with ~$2 billion in managed assets.

 Kate began her career at Goldman Sachs & Co., working in real estate private equity and natural resources investment banking in New York, London, and Paris.
-From 2007 to 2009, she invested in oil & gas, metals & mining, and sovereign debt for Serengeti Asset Management, a multi-strategy investment fund based in New York.
+From 2007 to 2009, she invested in natural resources and sovereign debt for Serengeti Asset Management, a multi-strategy investment fund based in New York.
 From 2009 to 2012, she invested in international energy for MSD Capital, Michael Dell’s private investment fund in New York.

 She has previously served on the Board of Directors of Flotek Industries, Inc. (NYSE: FTK), Imerys, SA (EPA: NK), a Paris-based industrial conglomerate and Abraxas Petroleum Corp (NASD: AXAS).
 She is a frequent lecturer at the Stanford Graduate School of Business and Harvard Business School and energy market commentator on CNBC and Bloomberg TV.

-Ms. Richard is active in the US Humane Society, World Economic Forum, Young Presidents’ Organization, and American Enterprise Institute.
+Ms. Richard is active in the US Humane Society, World Economic Forum, Young Presidents’ Organization (YPO), and American Enterprise Institute.

 Kate graduated from Harvard College with a degree in History and a focus on post-colonial theory.

 - World Economic Forum Oil & Gas Agenda Council

 - World Economic Forum 2013 Young Global Leader